 There are 3 types of diagnostic rules: general analysis diagnostics (GA), diagnostics for microoptimizations (OP), and 64-bit diagnostics (64).
 Switching a certain diagnostic rule set shows or hides the corresponding messages.

-Figure 1 - Message output window (click on the image to enlarge it)
+Figure 1 - Message output window in Microsoft Visual Studio or in Standalone application (click on the image to enlarge it)

 The tool provides an option to filter messages by a number of different criteria.
 Also, you can completely turn off the displaying of certain messages, which may be useful at times.